 For decades, case reports have found that consuming large amounts of green tea extract is more likely to cause negative effects from caffeine than drinking green tea itself, according to the U.S. Pharmacopeia Dietary Supplement Information Expert Committee published findings in 2008 in “Drug Safety.”
 With taking any extract, you must keep in mind that concentrated doses are different than taking the substance in its original form and can have a dangerous amount of certain ingredients.
 Extracts always pose a risk.

-It’s not just your liver you need to be mindful of, Other organs in your body can be negatively affected? by green tea extract as well.
+It’s not just your liver you need to be mindful of, other organs in your body can be negatively affected by green tea extract as well.
 According to an article in the journal Toxicologic Pathology in 2010, concentrations above 1000mg of green tea extract were lethal in mice.
-Although most of the deaths were caused by liver necrosis, the extract caused secondary effects to their noses, lymph nodes, and spleens.
+Although most of the deaths were caused by liver necrosis, the extract caused secondary effects on their noses, lymph nodes, and spleens.

 You know that uncomfortable feeling when your heart starts racing, and it can be scary.
-Otherwise known as heart palpitations, these uncomfortably fast heart beat episodes are a common side effect from consuming too much caffeine.
-While the caffeine content in green tea is relatively low, things like green tea extracts or green tea energy drinks can have a very high caffeine content.
+Otherwise known as heart palpitations, these uncomfortably fast heartbeat episodes are a common side effect of consuming too much caffeine.
+While the caffeine content in green tea is relatively low, things like green tea extracts or green tea energy drinks can have very high caffeine content.
 It’s best to sick drinking the actual tea -- the naturally occurring caffeine won’t be too much for your heart to handle.

 If you want the health benefits of green tea, stick to the actual tea.
 It’s delicious, better for you, and cheaper than expensive supplements.
 Your body will be glad you did.
 Cheers to your health!